marklemay/calculus-of-constructions/README.md

 # calculus-of-constructions
-a simple implementation of the pure calculus of constructions
+a simple reference implementation of the pure calculus of constructions

- * seperated into 2 parts...
+Start by reviewing the example proofs.
+Then review Cc.scala to see a minimal implementation of the calculus of constructions.

 ## insights after implementing these things a lot
  * KISS